botworld-wiki/beatburger.github.io/_bots/gusto.md

 commonMat3: "Mini Sensor"
 ---

+### Suggested AI Build
+- **ABAAC:**

+## Comments

 ### Tips
-Don't put Snipers or Splashers near Gusto or Gusto will throw them at the enemy.
+- Don't put Snipers or Splashers near Gusto or Gusto will throw them at the enemy.
-Put Brawlers near Gusto, so that Gusto can launch them at the enemy.
+- Put Brawlers near Gusto, so that Gusto can launch them at the enemy.

-### Suggested Ai Build
-ABAAC